bcoles/kasld/docs/usage.md

 bounded says so rather than printing the architectural window, which would put a compile-time constant where a reader expects a measurement.

-`Module Region Base` is the exception, and appears only once the engine has bounded it.
-The module region exists on every architecture, so a row that was always present would be `not narrowed` on most of them; the region is also the one quantity whose bound comes from a leak rather than from the architecture, since the lowest module address the tool can see caps where the region starts.
+Quantities the architecture does *not* randomize follow a second rule: they get a row once the engine has bounded them, and none otherwise.
+Two are in this class.
+The module region exists everywhere, and the lowest module address the tool can see caps where it starts — a bound that comes from a leak rather than from the architecture.
+The direct-map base is likewise fixed off x86_64, but still resolved: on a 32-bit kernel it is the VMSPLIT, read from the boot config or narrowed by an mmap probe.
+Neither is randomized, so neither has a window to sit in; both are worth reporting once known, and a row that was always present would read `not narrowed` on most machines.

 Addresses are never zero-padded: a 16 MiB physical address would otherwise wear the costume of a 64-bit kernel pointer.
 They are right-aligned instead, so the